London to Bangkok and a Winter Wonderland

 Winter in my wonderland has once again dealt me a spoonful of sugar laced with cough syrup and finely crushed paracetamol.
-Last year my Christmas vacation in Thailand was partly spoiled by a severe bout of influenza but luckily this time round whatever virus I have is not too severe.
+Last year my Christmas vacation in Thailand was partly spoiled by a severe bout of influenza, but luckily this time around whatever virus I have is not too harsh.
 Today I’m feeling so much better after four days of aches and pains which left my energy levels reading ‘zapped’.
-However things could have been much worse.
+However, things could have been much worse.

-In the days leading up to my Heathrow flight England’s bitter winter weather had wreaked havoc on the country’s transport system.
-Snow had all but shutdown Heathrow airport and my thoughts of an inevitable flight delay had turned from a wait of hours to one of days.
-Frosty the Snowman had ruined thousands of British holiday makers hopes of a welcome sunshine escape from the sub zero temperatures with a thick layer of snow.
+In the days leading up to my Heathrow flight, England’s bitter winter weather had wreaked havoc on the country’s transport system.
+The snow had all but shut down Heathrow airport, and my thoughts of an inevitable flight delay had turned from a wait of hours to one of days.
+Frosty the Snowman had ruined thousands of British holidaymakers hopes of a welcome sunshine escape from the sub-zero temperatures with a thick layer of snow.
 I very much doubt Bing Crosby would have signed many autographs if he could have waltzed into Heathrow’s Terminal 4 singing his ‘White Christmas’ song at the same time as I had.
 Hundreds of prospective passengers hopes of a sunshine getaway were about as low as the Terminal 4 tiles they were sleeping on.

-Amazingly my flight was scheduled to take off on time and after enjoying two hours of excellent business lounge hospitality courtesy of Etihad, I boarded my flight with the welcome bonus of an upgrade to business class.
+Amazingly my flight was scheduled to take off on time.
+After enjoying two hours of excellent business lounge hospitality courtesy of Etihad, I boarded my plane with the welcome bonus of an upgrade to business class.
 It was goodbye to Frosty and hello to a flight menu I thought had been written in a foreign language.
 I had always assumed Gratin Dauphinois was an Argentine centre half.

-My suitcase must have contained one huge slice of luck because having landed at eight in the morning, just one hour later I’d tackled immigration, checked in for my 10 o’clock Udon Thani flight and cashed some travellers cheques.
+My suitcase must have contained one massive slice of luck because having landed at eight in the morning, just one hour later I’d tackled immigration, checked in for my 10 o’clock Udon Thani flight and cashed some traveller’s cheques.
 I landed at Udon Thani’s airport just minutes after midday.
 Wonderful Wi was there to greet me in my winter wonderland.

 We relaxed in the city for two days and nights before heading off to our village home.
 Udon Thani has a noticeable presence of festive tourists but by no means as many as a few years back.
 Baht Man and Frosty may have a lot to do with that.